JREAM/config-ubuntu/README.md

 ***
 [(Back to top)](#table-of-contents)

+## Fix: Touchpad on Type

+This is TERRIBLY irritating and it's taken me far too long to figure out.
+On a laptop, my case being the T480s In Ubuntu 20 LTS I find the Tweak tool to "Disable touchpad while typing" does nothing.

+**Syndaemon**: a program that monitors keyboard activity and disables the touchpad when the keyboard is being used.

+1. Turn OFF "Disable Touchpad While Typing" in Tweak Tools (So it's not enabled)
+2. Stop the syndaemon process `sudo killall syndaemon`
+3. Start syndaemon with the settings you prefer, you can also type `syndaemon --help`
+4. See (My Settings Below)
+5. Add a startup Application (`Super` and search for `Startup`)
+  1. Supply a name, give the command as you decide (See My example)
+  2. NOTE: Syndaemon will only start AFTER login by this method, for a global setting you could perhaps do a crontab on start for root. __I don't do this incase I forget!__

+- **My Settings:**
+  - `syndaemon -i 1 -d -K`
+  - On Type, Touchpad disabled for 1 second (`-i` for interval)
+  - Syndaemon is run in the background (`-d` for start as daemon)
+  - Also ignore modifier keys + combos (`-K`)
+  - There are other options to adjust if you like, the default polling is 200ms.

+If you change your settings a few times be sure to `killall` again because you'll have multiple daemons running by checking `ps aux | grep syndaemon`.

 ## Improve: Adjust Mouse and Devices
 When using a USB mouse sometimes the speed is just not right, in my case it's too slow often.
 Here is how to adjust it: